 Back in March I went on record saying that COVID was a huge concern for jiu-jitsu practioners.

 Since then I’ve published tips for training during coronavirus, advocated for training pods, have interviewed historians about the resistance to mask wearing, and worked with Doctor Chris Moriarty on a protocol for opening up jiu-jitsu academies during a pandemic.

 Today’s article has nothing to do with BJJ.
 It focusses on whether masks and face coverings work to prevent coronavirus transmission.

 For this article I’m primarily talking about masks and face coverings, which means everything from surgical facemasks to homemade cotton masks to bandannas.

 I’m NOT talking much about N95 masks.
-N95s absolutely work and I used them all the time when I’m working at the firehall.
+N95s (and N99s) absolutely work and I used them all the time when I’m working at the firehall.